-- Providing for firefighter and public safety. - Maintaining capacity. - Improving effectiveness and efficiency of the wildland fire management organization.
+- Providing for firefighter and public safety. - Ensure appropriate capacity. - Improving effectiveness and efficiency of the wildland fire management organization.

-Unique Regional Objectives - Cross-cutting
+Specific Regional Objectives - Cross-cutting

 Based on unique regional conditions and stakeholder engagement, the Northeast, Southeast, and West identify, individually, the following concepts as cross-cutting, in that they affect all three of the national goals.